PrestaShop/prestashop.github.io/content/news/public-oss-demo/2024/live-update-october-2024.md

 - [00:00](https://www.youtube.com/watch?v=BfQzUWhQJCE&t) Beginning of the session: the introduction
 - [03:29](https://youtu.be/BfQzUWhQJCE?t=205) Project news: PrestaShop 8.2 is available
-- [15:13](https://youtu.be/BfQzUWhQJCE?t=909) Project news: launch of the PrestaShop Project Newsletter
+- [15:13](https://youtu.be/BfQzUWhQJCE?t=909) Project news: launch of the PrestaShop Project newsletter
 - [20:29](https://youtu.be/BfQzUWhQJCE?t=1228) Project news: PrestaShop Developer Conference 2024
 - [37:34](https://youtu.be/BfQzUWhQJCE?t=2254) Project news: PrestaShop 9
-- [46:01](https://youtu.be/BfQzUWhQJCE?t=2756) Project news: PrestaShop Developer Documentation
+- [46:01](https://youtu.be/BfQzUWhQJCE?t=2756) Project news: PrestaShop developer documentation
 - [54:42](https://youtu.be/BfQzUWhQJCE?t=3282) Q&A session

 You can use the timestamps to jump directly to the parts you want to watch.